 Sure, honeymoons are said to be all about romance, but don't forget to get a little silly.
 "My favorite shot is to capture the couple having a playful moment," says photographer Krystal of Paris.
 "I usually tell the man to pick her up and spin, which creates a genuine expression of bliss and laughter on her face."

 If you're jetting off to a popular location, it might be hard to keep hordes of tourists from photobombing your pics.
 But with the perfect angle, you can get an intimate photo of just you and your spouse.
 "A must-have photo is one where it seems like you're the only people in the whole area," says Nathalie.
 "Obviously, many areas that you may go to on your honeymoon may have other tourists there, so sometimes you just have to find the right angles to give the look that you are the only ones there.
-These photos give a feel as if you are the only ones that exist in that moment and that you're so focused on one another during this special time of your life!"
+These photos give a feel as if you are the only two that exist in that moment and that you're so focused on one another during this special time in your life!"

 The wedding is over—time to relax!
 Be sure to capture some of that vacation relaxation on camera.
 According to photography duo Barbara and Claudio, a "nice and relaxed, 'real you' shot" is an absolute must.
 "Since it's your honeymoon and you probably had official wedding photos taken, it's time for you to relax and do something less formal," they explain.

 Photographers Kristy and Vic in Miami seem to agree.
 "Our number one must-have honeymoon photo is a photo of the couple just being together.
 By this, we mean snuggling or being playful with each other, as naturally as possible.
 More than anything you want to remember the emotions in the photo and how you both felt being newlyweds."

 A Shot That Starts a Tradition